- Must visit

 Discover the best of Gijón — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Gijón trip today.

 Tipping is modest.
-Round up or leave 5-10% in restaurants for good service.
-Small change for cafes is fine.
-Taxis are usually rounded up; hotel tipping is optional.
+Round up or leave 5-10% in restaurants for good service; small change for cafés; taxis usually just round up.

 Official public transport app

-Gijón Sanz Crespo Railway Station -> Plaza del Humedal, Gijón
+Gijón Sanz Crespo Bus Station -> Plaza del Humedal, Gijón

 Find answers to the most common questions about traveling from Vigo to Gijón by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Gijón, this guide helps you travel smarter and with confidence.